Chart Color Schemes

 Kilburn features high concentrations of group households and lone person households, with a higher-than-average median household size

-Family households compose 59.6% of all households, including 26.6% couples with children, 18.4% couples without children, and 12.5% single parent families.
+Family households account for 59.6% of all households, including 26.6% couples with children, 18.4% couples without children, and 12.5% single parent families.
 Non-family households constitute the remaining 40.4%, with lone person households at 30.4% and group households comprising 10.0%.
 The median household size is 2.6 people, larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households